Indonesia Maharddhika

-"Indonesia Maharddhika" (/id/; Independent Indonesia) is a song by Indonesian progressive rock band Gipsy, consisting of Chrisye, Keenan Nasution, Oding Nasution, Roni Harahap, and Abadi Soesman, together with Guruh Sukarnoputra.
+"Indonesia Maharddhika" (/id/; Independent Indonesia) is a song by Indonesian progressive rock band Gipsy Band, consisting of Chrisye, Keenan Nasution, Oding Nasution, Roni Harahap, and Abadi Soesman, together with Guruh Sukarnoputra.
 It was released in 1976 on the album Guruh Gipsy with the names of its contributors hidden in the bilingual lyrics.
 In 2009, Rolling Stone Indonesia selected it as the 59th best Indonesian song of all time.

 Recording

 The lyrics and melody to "Indonesia Maharddhika" were written in Guruh Sukarnoputra's house in South Jakarta 1975 by Guruh Sukarnoputra and Roni Harahap.
 Seeing Guruh struggling to compose a melody, Roni played the introduction to KC and the Sunshine Band's "That's the Way (I Like It)" with the accentuation reversed.
 Pleased, Guruh wrote some lyrics, drawing inspiration from Rangga Warsita's poems.

 When recording, Guruh played the gendér and piano.
 Chrisye and Keenan Nasution provided vocals, with Chrisye also playing the bass and Keenan playing the drums.
 Roni played the piano, Oding Nasution was on guitar, and Abadi Soesman on synthesizers.
 The Hutauruk Sisters provided female backing vocals.